eleven01team/e01_vscode_solidity/README.md

 Nexus team for the original creation of the dappfile to structure contracts in projects https://github.com/nexusdev/dapple.

+Beau Gunderson for contributing the initial integration of solium https://github.com/juanfranblanco/vscode-solidity/issues/24, the initial server and error mappings.

 Bram Hoven for starting the multiple package dependency support for different environments (node_modules, lib)